Pakistani journalist critical of army released after abduction

 He told Reuters that Bukhari had been abducted when a group of pick-up trucks stopped her vehicle and men in plain clothes dragged her way while other men in “army uniforms” stood guard.

-“They put black masks on her face and took her,” he said, adding that he was basing his information on Bukhari’s driver, who witnessed the abduction.
+“They put a black mask on her face and took her,” he said, adding that he was basing his information on Bukhari’s driver, who witnessed the abduction.

 Pakistan’s military did not immediately respond to a request for comment.